digitalevaluator/mycoursera/README.md

 # mycoursera
-this is the repository is for my own reference of programming assignment or practice exercises
+mycoursera is the repository for storing programming assignment or practice exercises i worked on for my own future references.